Special Programs for First-Year Applicants

 Higher Education Opportunity Programs (HEOP)

-The New York State funded Arthur O. Eve Higher Education Opportunity Program (HEOP) and the Barnard Opportunity Program (BOP), specifically for out of state students, provide access to a Barnard education for high-achieving students from disadvantaged financial backgrounds.
+The New York State funded Arthur O. Eve Higher Education Opportunity Program (HEOP) and the Barnard Opportunity Program (BOP), specifically for out of state students, provide access to a Barnard education for high-achieving students from economically under-resourced backgrounds.
 Students admitted to either the HEOP or BOP Scholars Programs exhibit the spirit, drive, curiosity, and motivation that is characteristic of Barnard students.
-Our scholars also achieve academically, despite financial and academic disadvantage.
+Our scholars also achieve academically, despite a lack of financial and academic resources.

 The HEOP Scholars Program was established at Barnard in 1970 and is funded in partnership with New York State.
 Students must be residents of New York State in order to apply for the program.
 Students in the BOP Scholars Program benefit from the same resources and opportunities as HEOP Scholars but are residents of states other than New York.
 Our scholars are part of a small community with extra mentorship and support to persist through the challenging and exciting transition to college, four years of growth at Barnard, and post-graduation years.

 For more information about eligibility and program details, please visit the HEOP website.
-If you have questions regarding the HEOP/BOP programs, please contact Nikki Chambers, Admissions Counselor, at email@example.com.
+If you have questions regarding the HEOP/BOP programs, please contact Karen McCleary, Admissions Counselor, at email@example.com

 Collegiate Science and Technology Entry Program (CSTEP)